July 9-13, 2017 at Rockhurst University

 Applying for Anytown

 Diversity is a priority for us, and we’ll review applications in order to select a diverse delegation for the 30 available slots.
-Applicants will be notified of their acceptance by May 31, 2017, at which time an acceptance packet will be sent with further details about what to bring, etc. The online application will be available soon!
+Applicants will be notified of their acceptance by May 31, 2017, at which time an acceptance packet will be sent with further details about what to bring, etc. Apply online today by May 24th.
+(Payment is not required to apply!)
 Please note that you must complete the entire application in one sitting, and we suggest allowing yourself 30 minutes.
 The application requires a paragraph response describing why you want to attend Anytown-KC and how your attendance will positively affect your community.

 Anytown-KC is a project of NCCJ St. Louis coordinated in partnership with a group of committed volunteers in Kansas City.
 For more information about attending the program, volunteering for the program, or making a financial gift, we can be reached at AnytownKC@gmail.com.
 Please allow at least 2-3 business days for a response.